urbandesign09/CV/README.md

 Designer and ex-architect (buildings) bridging the gap between physical and digital environments.

-Seeking my first junior designer/front-end developer opportunity in Boston and remotely.
+Seeking front-end dev/deisgn technologist opportunities in Boston and remotely.

 # Edbert Cheng